thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## Audit Ignore attribute
-To selectively exclude certain controllers, actions or action parameters, you can decorate them with `AuditIgnore` attribute.
+To selectively exclude certain controllers, actions, action parameters or action responses, you can decorate them with `AuditIgnore` attribute.

 For example: